KnownStormChaser/master-weather-model-list/models/nwp_models/global/canada/gdps-geml.md

 - GEML's 0.25° resolution and 13-level pressure grid match NOAA's GraphCastGFS and AIGFS, reflecting the shared GraphCast architecture.
 Users comparing the three should be aware that despite this structural similarity, the systems differ in training data (ERA5+HRES for GEML, ERA5+GDAS for the NOAA systems), fine-tuning procedures, and operational status.
 - The `/25km/` directory naming on the MSC datamart refers to the approximate metric equivalent of 0.25° resolution at the equator.
 The actual grid spacing varies with latitude on a regular lat-lon grid, narrowing significantly toward the poles.
 - Like other GraphCast-derived models, GEML uses two model states (current time and 6 hours prior) as input to step the forecast forward in 6-hour increments.
 This means GEML cannot be initialized from a single analysis time — it requires the GDPS analysis at both T and T-6h.
 - The 4 surface variables (2 m temperature, 10 m U/V wind, MSLP) and 6 upper-air variables (temperature, geopotential, U/V wind, vertical velocity, specific humidity) constitute the total GEML output set.
 Variables not in this list — including precipitation, cloud, radiation, and humidity diagnostics commonly available from physics-based NWP — are not produced by GEML directly.
+File-verified against the 00Z run: 6 upper-air fields × 13 levels + 4 surface fields = 82 GRIB2 files per lead-time step.
+- **Field conventions (file-verified):** The upper-air geopotential field is distributed as true geopotential Φ (GRIB shortName `z`, units m² s⁻²), *not* geopotential height — divide by g ≈ 9.80665 m s⁻² for height in metres.
+Vertical velocity is pressure velocity omega (`w`, Pa s⁻¹).
+Files use GRIB2 simple packing (unlike the JPEG2000 packing in the operational GDPS GRIB2) and carry originating centre `cwao`.
 - ECCC's choice to publicly release GEML's weights via HuggingFace (`ECCC-ASTD-MRD/geml`) is operationally meaningful: it allows external researchers and forecast services to reproduce GEML inference, fine-tune the model further, or build downstream products.
 This contrasts with operational AI weather systems where weights remain proprietary.
 - The dual role (standalone product + nudging input for the experimental GDPS) is methodologically distinctive.
 Most operational AI weather systems are run either as full replacements for physics-based forecasts (AIFS Single alongside IFS, AIGFS as operational complement to GFS) or as research/development products without operational integration.
 GEML occupies a more closely-coupled position within ECCC's broader hybrid forecasting architecture.